Some links on this page are affiliate links. See full disclosure in the page footer.

 This trait becomes essential in industries where timing matters more than perfection.
 Being early, open, and able to shift is often the difference between staying relevant or becoming a cautionary tale.

-Example: When COVID-19 devastated global travel, Airbnb’s Brian Chesky immediately repositioned the platform to support local stays and long-term remote work setups.
-That quick strategic pivot helped the company recover and relaunch with a stronger, more sustainable model.
+Example: When COVID-19 devastated global travel, Airbnb under Brian Chesky leaned into local stays and longer-term remote-work-friendly travel patterns.
+That strategic shift helped the company adapt and recover.

 5. Vision-Driven Thinking